magento/knowledge-base/src/troubleshooting/general/payservices-report-info-delayed.md

 1. Navigate to **Sales** > **Payment Services**.
 1. Click **Order payment status** to view the order payment status reports table.
 1. Force resync by clicking the **force resync** ![force resync](assets/force_resync.png) icon in the top right corner of the reports table.
+1. You should see the last updated timestamp change and new transactions loaded in your report table.

-For PayPal payout reports, the expected result is a delay of 24-48h.
+For PayPal payout reports, the expected result is a delay of 24-48h due to the dependency on PayPal's data publishing timeframe.